nanjingboy/schedule/README.md

 * The value of $minutes, $hours, $daysOfTheMonth, $daysOfTheWeek, $months can be set with a single integer or array, while methods which start with every only can be set with a single integer.
 * Except methods which start with every you must invoke, the other is option.
 * You can replace command method with file, get more information from [file invoke](https://github.com/nanjingboy/schedule/blob/master/test/src/CronTest.php#L117).

+### Environment:

+* If a  \*.env(file name will read from ENV environment) file exists in the current directory, the default environment will be read from it.
+You can also set SCHEDULE_ENV_FILE environment to special a \*.env file.
+* Get a example from: [test.env](https://github.com/nanjingboy/schedule/blob/master/test/test.env)

 ### Cli: